 Furthermore, their infatuation with light and views has given them an affinity for larger rooms and opening spaces up and connecting rooms.
-Larger rooms likewise prolong reverberation if not treated with the right acoustic materials and adds to noise levels.
-Open spaces naturally do not only transmit light, but also disturbing noise.
+Larger rooms likewise prolong reverberation if not treated with the right acoustic materials and add to noise levels.
+Open spaces naturally do not only transmit light but also disturb noise.
 While open spaces with great acoustics can indeed be successfully created, it takes even more careful design attention to design these well.

-While variety and harmony is both prized and carefully composed by architects across various visual elements such as shape, texture and detail, the same level of consideration is not applied to the invisible element of sound.
-This often leaves the acoustic quality of spaces “flat”, monotonous and ill-suited to an environments particular function.
+While variety and harmony are both prized and carefully composed by architects across various visual elements such as shape, texture, and detail, the same level of consideration is not applied to the invisible element of sound.
+This often leaves the acoustic quality of spaces “flat”, monotonous, and ill-suited to an environment’s particular function.

-Another type of mistake arises due to misunderstanding of the nature of sound and/or quality of acoustic materials.
+Another type of mistake arises due to a misunderstanding of the nature of sound and/or quality of acoustic materials.
 This could be by choosing acoustic materials of low quality, installing them incorrectly or expecting very small amounts of acoustic material to have an effect on a very large area.
-Examples of these mistakes could be paper thin curtains installed to create speech privacy, meeting rooms for important conversations without adequate sound isolation, or a small cluster of acoustic furniture in the middle of a huge reverberant space to reduce noise levels.
+Examples of these mistakes could be paper-thin curtains installed to create speech privacy, meeting rooms for important conversations without adequate sound isolation, or a small cluster of acoustic furniture in the middle of a huge reverberant space to reduce noise levels.

 How will the future sound?

-Luckily, the future of the architectural and construction industry will create a much better sounding world.
-Acoustics are gradually being taking seriously, written into law and buildings codes, adequately specified within the design brief of a new building and taught in architecture schools.
+Luckily, the future of the architectural and construction industry will create a much better-sounding world.
+Acoustics are gradually being taken seriously, written into law and buildings codes, adequately specified within the design brief of a new building, and taught in architecture schools.
 Ecophon has always been on the cutting edge of this development and continues to push this process along.
-At Ecophon, we have developed a long list of tools from design guides, teaching materials, calculators, design methodologies and much more to support knowledge of acoustic design to be spread all over the world – and more is to come.
+At Ecophon, we have developed a long list of tools from design guides, teaching materials, calculators, design methodologies, and much more to support knowledge of acoustic design to be spread all over the world – and more is to come.